vhelvet/VeriFeed---Facebook-Deepfake-Detection/README.md

 # VeriFeed1.0

-VeriFeed is a Chrome extension that detects deepfake videos on social media platforms like Facebook.
+VeriFeed is a browser extension that detects deepfake videos on Facebook.
 It uses a deep learning model (ResNext50 + LSTM) to analyze videos and provide real-time deepfake detection.

 ## Project Structure